onlyquake/xonotic-wiki/Introduction_to_QuakeC.markdown

 Types
 =====

 Quake only knows four elementary data types: the basic types `float`, `vector`, `string`, and the object type `entity`.
 Also, there is a very special type of types, `fields`, and of course `functions`.
-FTEQCC also adds `arrays`, although these are slow and a bit buggy.
+GMQCC also adds `arrays`, although these are slow.
 Note that there are no pointers!

+There are also `int` and `bool` typedefs, but no guarantees are made on the range of values as they are currently not supported by GMQCC.

 float
 -----